 In a future where mankind has sought out new worlds, we join a crew visiting the planets which support life, and follow them through the steps they take when such a place is located.
 The captain of the crew, Roth, makes a decision to alter his own life, and all who are aboard the ship traveling from planet to planet.

 Stranded on an alien world, a defected Science Soldier seeks to escape through a dangerous path which many believed to be no more than a fable: the Ribbon Sea, the ocean in the sky.
+The journey presents many dangers, and leads our hero to a place she wasn't prepared to visit.
 Story by Austin Willson, art by Lowell Isaac, and lettering by David Hopkins.
 Originally published through Challenger Comics.
 Read it here.